-One Day in Monaco: the Walking Itinerary
+One Day in Monaco: Our Walking Itinerary

 Monaco from the Mountains

-Either take the coastal road to Beaulieu or the upper road from La Turbie to Roquebrune.
+Either take the coastal road to Beaulieu, or the upper road from La Turbie to Roquebrune.
 These photos show views of Monaco seen from these two roads on the French side.

 Monaco Yacht Show

 Here’s a photo taken from the tree.
-It’s the Casino, the Monte Carlo Casino and the quarters around it.
+It’s the Casino, the Monte Carlo Casino and the old quarters around it.
 We will go and look at the Casino later.

 At the time of writing there is a five-floor apartment for sale in Odeon Tower.
 The apartment has a ceiling terrace, dancing-floor and swimming-pool with a slide.